Xonshiz/ReadComicOnline-Downloader/README.md

 # ReadComicOnline-Downloader
-A little script to download issues from http://readcomiconline.to/
+A little script to download comics from http://readcomiconline.to/

 #How To Use
 If you're a windows user, grab the [WINDOWS BINARY FROM HERE](https://github.com/Xonshiz/ReadComicOnline-Downloader/blob/master/ReadComicOnline%20Downloader.rar?raw=true).
 After downloading, please extract the contents using 7zip/winrar etc.